Christiano Ronaldo had both an incredible miss and amazing free kick goal in Real Madrid's Copa del Rey ouster

 Real Madrid needed to win at Celta Vigo on Wednesday to overcome the 2-1 loss in the first leg of the Copa del Rey quarterfinals from a week ago.
 That defeat had been Real’s second in a row, immediately following a 40-game unbeaten streak.

-But it would prove a frustrating night, resulting in a 2-2 tie that would take Celta, in a surprising sixth place in La Liga, to the semifinals to face Atletico Madrid.
+But it would prove a frustrating night, resulting in a 2-2 tie that would take Celta, in a surprising eighth place in La Liga, to the semifinals.
+Atletico Madrid also advanced on Wednesday with a 2-2 draw and a 5-3 aggregate win against Eibar.

 And Real’s frustration was exemplified by this double miss by Ronaldo.
 First, goalkeeper Sergio Alvarez deflected his header from Isco’s precise cross off the bar with a remarkable save.
 And then Ronaldo, somehow, tapped the rebound off the post with his left, when it was probably easier to score than to hit the woodwork.